svlc/theater-setup/README.rst

 Configure
 #########
-Now when the installed files have the right path structure, make a changes so that the scripts and configuration files suites your machine, especially:
+Now when the installed files have the right path structure, make a changes so that the scripts and configuration files suite your machine, especially:

 * tv -- modify options of ``xrandr``
 * .mplayer/config-tv -- modify audio output options (line starting with ``ao``)